 The Doctoral Internship in Professional Psychology at Johns Hopkins All Children’s Hospital, an APA accredited program, is pleased to offer an outstanding training program in professional psychology within a state-of-the-art hospital setting.
-The program is designed as a full-time, 12-month pre-doctoral internship beginning Aug.
+The program is designed as a full-time, 12-month doctoral internship beginning Aug.
 5, 2019, and ending on July 31, 2020, providing 2,000 hours of clinical training.
 The internship has adopted a Scientist-Practitioner Model of education, interns are viewed as scholars, active consumers of research, and progressively, highly trained professional practitioners who apply knowledge and techniques in patient care.
 The internship program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and participates in the APPIC match process.
-The internship program is accredited by the American Psychological Association.
+The internship program is accredited, on contingency, by the American Psychological Association.

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:

 The Doctoral Internship in Professional Psychology is an intensive clinical training year wherein interns use this final phase of their formal doctoral training to develop broad and general professional competencies with an emphasis in pediatric/child populations.
 The program provides an integrated, individually-tailored, balanced and coordinated series of learning experiences.
 The overall aim of the internship program is to prepare interns for entry level practice in health service psychology.
 This aim is accomplished by providing training in generalist clinical skills in psychology, diversity, collaborative skills for operating within an interprofessional and interdisciplinary team, and overall professional development as a psychologist.